 As mentioned earlier, the Nikon D600 was already an amazing camera and its successor, the Nikon D610 was launched to fix some issues that users found in it.
 So, they have the same features set except a few changes and upgrades in the Nikon D610.

 |Sensor||24MP Full-frame CMOS Sensor||24MP Full-frame CMOS Sensor|

 |ISO||ISO 100 – 6400 ( expands to 25600)||ISO 100 – 6400 ( expands to 25600)|

 |Number of Focus Points||39||39|

 |Continuous Shooting||5.5 frames per second||6 frames per second|

 |Weight||850 g||850 g|

-The Nikon D610 is an outstanding, budget-friendly, full-frame camera which is packed with great features and produces outstanding image quality.
+The Nikon D610 is an outstanding, budget-friendly, full-frame camera that is packed with great features and produces outstanding image quality.
 Although there are no dramatic improvements over the already-excellent D600, thanks to the D610’s new shutter mechanism, the previous issues have been resolved.
-Other upgrades include a slight improvement in burst shooting, new Quiet Continuous mode, and improved Auto white balance.
+Other upgrades include a slight improvement in burst shooting, new Quiet Continuous mode, and improved auto white balance.